EAL-IT-Technology/itt-guides/docs/_guides/Building_L3_from_pcaps.md

     * DNS, LLNMR, MDNS, NBNS and others are nameservices, which will tell the name of a given device
     * Telnet, HTTP and FTP are un-encrypted protocols and all traffic (like passwords) are directly readable

-    Note that wireshrk supports "right-clicking", which gives access to `apply as filer -> selected`, which will limit the packages whown in wireshark.
+    Note that wireshark supports "right-clicking", which gives access to `apply as filer -> selected`, which will limit the packages whown in wireshark.